-Reali expands it online real-estate service to the entire Bay Area, raises $5M Series A round
+Reali expands its online real-estate service to the entire Bay Area, raises $5M Series A round

 Creative Destruction Lab is launching a quantum machine learning accelerator in Toronto

-Reali wants to change how people buy and sell their homes and now it has $5 million more to work on this, thanks to a Series A investment lead by Signia Venture Partners.
+Reali wants to change how people buy and sell their homes and now it has $5 million more to work on it, thanks to a Series A led by Signia Venture Partners.
 The company also today announced that it is expanding beyond to the entire San Francisco Bay area, including the cities of San Francisco, Oakland and San Jose, and that its app is now available on Android, too.

-The service provides buyers and sellers with a platform that aims to take the hassle out of the real estate transactions for both buyers and sellers and also promises buyers a full refund of the standard buyer’s agent commission.
+The service aims to take the hassle out of real estate transactions for both buyers and sellers and also promises buyers a full refund of the standard buyer’s agent commission.
 Instead of this commission, Reali charges a flat fee of just under $3,000.
 The seller’s commission is also reduced to 4 percent.
 Given the markets Reali is active in, those percentages can add up quickly (though in some states, including Oregon, Kansas and Tennessee, these kind of rebates are actually illegal thanks to the tireless work of the local real estate lobbies).

 It’s able to do this thanks to a focus on tech (like installing smart locks and Bluetooth beacons in homes so that a potential buyer can tour it without an agent having to drive out to the house).